fifteen598/Livetrack-Hub/doc.md

 #### 8.3 Mobile App Integration
 - Plan on continuing to develop a simple mobile app for publishing GPS data instead of using third-party apps.
 - The app will provide better control over the data and allow for additional features like geofence notifications and manual status updates.

+#### 8.4 Explore MQQT Option
+- A more practical solution if the application development does not follow through with our project.